lsst/mops_daymops/tests/experimentScripts/README.txt

 $ bash $MOPS_HACKS/runFindTracklets.maxv0.5.sh

 This will take a bit of time - perhaps an hour.

+Note that you could restrict this to run ONLY on particular nights of data by removing the other night's input from the source directory.

 Currently C++ findTracklets writes its output as ASCII text, one tracklet per line, with tracklets expressed as the set of Dia IDs of the diaSources in the tracklet, e.g.